ntancardoso/gb/README.md

   -v, --version           Show version information
-  -l, --list              List all branches found in repositories -c, --cmd string        Execute a git command in all repositories -w, --workers int       Number of concurrent workers (default 20) -s, --skipDirs string   Comma-separated list of directories to skip -i, --includeDirs string
+  -l, --list              List all branches found in repositories -c, --cmd string        Execute a git command in all repositories -sh, --shell string     Execute a shell command in all repositories -w, --workers int       Number of concurrent workers (default 20) -s, --skipDirs string   Comma-separated list of directories to skip -i, --includeDirs string